Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 “We’re facing a threat to wild rice from Enbridge,” Loew says.

-Manoomin, or Northern wild rice, is particularly sensitive to pollution and flooding, according to a 2023 climate vulnerability assessment conducted by the Great Lake Fish and Wildlife Indian Commission, an intertribal agency that represents Bad River and 10 other Ojibwe Tribes.
+Manoomin, or Northern wild rice, is particularly sensitive to pollution and flooding, according to a 2023 climate vulnerability assessment conducted by the Great Lake Fish and Wildlife Indian Commission, an intertribal agency of the Lake Superior Chippewa Tribes.
 Pollutants from industrial runoff, like sulphate, are linked to the collapse of rice beds.

-Kathleen Smith works for the commission as the Genawendang Manoomin, which translates to “she who takes care of the wild rice.”
-She spends time surveying and collecting data in her canoe or via aerial surveys.
+Kathleen Smith works for the commission as the Genawendang Manoomin, which translates to “she or he who takes care of the wild rice.”
+Smith spends time surveying and collecting data in her canoe or via aerial surveys.
 She says that rain events can uproot the manoomin: “The 2016 flood prevented rice for a few years.”

 For the people who depend on wild rice for physical and cultural sustenance, this loss is existential.